grongierisc/iris-fastapi-template/README.md

 ## Troubleshooting

-### How to run the Flask application in a standalone mode
+### How to run the FastAPI application in a standalone mode

 You can always run a standalone Flask application with the following command: